tschanzvera/tictactoe-exercise/README.md

 ## Roadmap of future improvements

 I would like to change the styling of the game, mostly the color.
-I would also like to refractor it so I put all the main components in a seperate file.
+I would also like to refractor my code so I put all the main components in a seperate file.
 To make the game a little bit more intresting I would add a time limit for each player with a count down of 3 seconds.

 ## License